-The Police can require you to undergo an impairment assessment if they form the above opinion and they;
+Police can require you to undergo an impairment assessment if they believe you are impaired by a drug and they:

-- Believe on reasonable grounds that you were driving a motor vehicle within the last three hours and it was involved in an accident (if the Police have not been able to establish who was driving a such a motor vehicle, they can also require you to undergo an assessment if you were a passenger in the vehicle);
+- believe on reasonable grounds that you were driving a motor vehicle within the past three hours and it was involved in an accident (if the police have not been able to establish who was driving a such a motor vehicle, they can also require you to undergo an assessment if you were a passenger in the vehicle);

-- Required you to furnish a sample of breath for a breath test.
+- required you to provide a sample of breath for a breath test.

 What Does The Impairment Test Involve?

-Currently, there are four components to an impairment test.
-The test will be video recorded and you will be required to do the following;
+There are four components to an impairment test.
+The test will be video recorded and you will be required to:

-- an interview with the assessing officer in which you are asked questions about your driving, interception by police, illnesses, injuries, medical history, and drug use;
+- be interviewed by the assessing officer about your driving, interception by police, illnesses, injuries, medical history, and drug use;

 - undergo an eye examination and eye movement test;